 Mount Rainier is one of the most magnificent mountains in the United States standing at 14,410 ft elevation, it will surely take your breath away.
 But viewing Mount Rainier isn’t the only thing to do at the national park.

-There are views with lakes, rivers, forests, waterfalls, and other surrounding mountains.
+There are views of lakes, rivers, forests, waterfalls, and other surrounding mountains.

 Mount Rainier is known to have cloudy and rainy days.
 That is why one of the best options is to visit Comet Falls on a bad weather day.
 Comet Falls is a 4.3 miles roundtrip hike that has a stunning view of a 380′ waterfall.
 It is one of my favorite waterfalls in the state of Washington.